Ajarn-Jamie/rnn-p3-erp-tutorial/README.md

 This code accompanies the article "A guided tutorial on modelling human event-related potentials with recurrent neural networks" [INSERT DOI]

-This code is shared under the terms of a Creative Commons license (CC BY-SA 4.0).
+Shared under the terms of a Creative Commons license (CC BY-SA 4.0).